Frequently Asked Questions

 All applicants must take either the SAT I or the ACT and have official scores forwarded to the Office of Admission.
 Test requirements are waived for transfer students who have completed at least 30 semester hours, of full-time study at an accredited college.
 Students should have an unweighted, cumulative grade point average of 3.0 or better and an SAT 1 composite score of 1500 or ACT composite score of 21.

-The admission deadlines for all first-year students are as follows: Priority Decision, March 1; Spring Enrollment, November 1.
-The fall semester deadline for transfer application submissions is June 1, and the deadline for spring semester is November 1.
+The admission deadlines for all first-year students are as follows: Fall Priority Decision: March 1 and Spring Enrollment: November 1.
+The fall semester deadline for transfer application submissions is June 1, and the deadline for international applicants is April 1.
 Fisk does not participate in the Early Decision program.
 We do, however, participate in a non-binding Early Action program.
 The deadline is December 1.

 Complete applications are processed within 2 weeks, except during peak periods (November through March).